Dee Snider: 1990s

-In 1997, Snider began hosting The House of Hair, a syndicated 1980s hard rock/heavy metal radio show on over 200 radio stations across North America.
+In 1997, Snider began hosting The House of Hair, a syndicated 1980s hard rock/heavy metal radio show on more than 200 radio stations across North America.
 It is syndicated by the United Stations Radio Networks.
 The show's format runs two or three hours depending on which version of the show a radio station carries and features Snider's closing catchphrase: "If it ain't metal, it's crap!"

 In 1998, Snider penned a song entitled "The Magic of Christmas Day (God Bless Us Everyone)", which Celine Dion recorded for her album These Are Special Times.
 According to Snider, Dion at the time was not aware of who wrote the song.
 Later that year, he also wrote and starred in the horror film Strangeland.
 Snider also penned the script to a sequel with the working title of Strangeland: Disciple.

 As of January 2008, however, Snider was less than optimistic that Disciple would ever see the light of day, saying in an interview with Bullz-Eye.com that he had reached a point where he should: "...put a sign on my website that says, 'Y'got ten million dollars?
 Give me a call.
 I've got the script ready to go.
 Robert Englund's attached, I'm attached.
 If somebody's serious and wants to make it, call me.
 But don't call me 'til you're ready to hand the check over.'"

 In May 2009, Snider revealed on his radio show "The House of Hair" that Strangeland: Rising Sons would go ahead and was set to begin shooting in the fall of 2009 and would be slated for a 2010 release.

-Snider indicated in a fall of 2016 interview that Strangeland: Disciple was still not being actively developed.